 In March 2016, CFA launched a series of free workshops to youth interested in creating systemic change and building expertise in social justice advocacy.
 Through campaign examples such as Lunch 4 Learning's push for universal free school lunch, youth gained in-depth understanding of the advocacy process and strategies to create change.

 Our workshops are ideal for anyone looking to build expertise as a social justice advocate, get involved in the food justice movement, or connect with other activists.
 Our hands-on, interactive approach ensures youth learn from each other and build relationships with other advocates.

 Youth Empowerment Summit

-In November 2015, Community Food Advocates’ Lunch 4 Learning youth leaders partnered with other youth-centered organizations including Added Value, Bushwick Campus Youth Food Policy Council, Community Food Advocates, East New York Farms!, EcoStation:NY, Friends of the High Line, New York City Food Policy Center at Hunter College, and Teenergetic, to organize the Y.E.S.!
+In November 2015, Community Food Advocates’ Lunch 4 Learning youth leaders partnered with other youth-centered organizations including Added Value, Bushwick Campus Youth Food Policy Council, East New York Farms!, EcoStation:NY, Friends of the High Line, New York City Food Policy Center at Hunter College, and Teenergetic, to organize the Y.E.S.!
 Youth Empowerment Summit for Food Justice Advocacy.
-The Summit was hosted by Trinity Wall Street in Lower Manhattan and brought together over 100 young people from throughout New York City and the northeast region.
+The Summit was hosted at Trinity Wall Street in Lower Manhattan and brought together over 100 young people from throughout New York City and the northeast region.